davidmartinrius/speech-dataset-generator/README.md

 9. **Multiple Speaker Detection:** Capable of detecting multiple speakers within each audio file.

+10. **Store speaker embeddings:** The speakers are detected and stored in a Chroma database, so you do not need to assign a speaker name.

 ### Example of the ouput folder:
 ```plaintext
 output